ShaonBhattaShuvo/ReportAnalytics---Editied-Version/README.md

 - [CefSharp](https://github.com/cefsharp/CefSharp)

 ## Get Started
 This project is developed with Visual Studio 2019 Community version and compatible with older versions.
-Once the project is opened, NuGet Package Manager should automatically resolve dependent packages.
+Once the project is opened, the NuGet Package Manager should automatically resolve dependent packages.

 ## Architecture
 The application uses MVP (Model View Presenter) architecture which decouples visual presentation from actual logics.